andresouza/flowheight/README.md

 ## What does FlowHeight do? ##

-If you are building a awesome Landing Page or trying to style different sections and make their elements responsive across multiple devices, FlowHeight can help you!
+If you are building an awesome Landing Page or trying to style different sections and make their elements responsive across multiple devices, FlowHeight can help you!

 FlowHeight changes the font-size based on a specific element's height.
 This allows for a perfect element fit at any screen height using the unit `rem` or `em`.